shrugs/proof-of-steak/whitepaper.md

 # Conclusion

-In summary, we have illustrated Proof of Steak, a protocol capable of computing non-cryptographically-modelled proofs, backed by Delegated Proof of Stake.
+In summary, we have illustrated Proof of Steak, a protocol capable of computing non-cryptographically-modeled proofs, backed by Delegated Proof of Stake.

 We further presented the Steak Network, the canonical implementation of Proof of Steak, powered by the \$TEAK token.
 We detailed the ICS process for ensuring optimal $TEAK distribution, ensuring that the Steak Network is inherently secure from the start.